MC Oran: Current squad

-Reserve Squad

-Below the list of the reserve squad:

 Notable players

 MC Oran have many notable former players who have represented MC Oran in league and international competition since the club's foundation in 1946.
 To appear in the section below, a player must have played in at least 100 official matches for the club or represented the national team for which the player is eligible during his stint with MC Oran or following his departure.

 For notable players see List of MC Oran players.

 For details on former players see :Category:MC Oran players.